chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/3d-opencascade-mixer-with-pbt-impeller.rst

 3D Mixer with Pitched-Blade Turbine Impeller Using OpenCascade Sharp-Immersed Boundary
 =======================================================================================

-The mixing of stirred-tanks is a common chemical engineering problem that can be tackled through immersed boundary simulation.
-This example, a variation of :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller`, illustrates how the transient flow in a stirred-tank can be simulated by Lethe using the Sharp-Immersed Boundary formulation with a OpenCasacade shape from a step file.
+The mixing of stirred tanks is a common chemical engineering problem that can be tackled through immersed boundary simulation.
+This example, a variation of :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller`, illustrates how the transient flow in a stirred-tank can be simulated by Lethe using the Sharp-Immersed Boundary formulation with an OpenCasacade shape from a step file.

 ----------------------------------